SADŌ

 Japanese Tea Ceremony (Sadō) for Corporate Events

 Slow the pace.
 Quiet the room.
 Watch a bowl of matcha come to life.
-Hayakawa brings the Japanese Tea Ceremony (Sadō) to your workplace—led by a native instructor from the Omotesenke Domonkai—so your team can experience a mindful, beautifully paced ritual that has shaped Japanese hospitality for centuries.
+Hayakawa brings the Japanese Tea Ceremony (Sadō) to your workplace—led by professional native Japanese Tea Master from Chennai Omote-Senke Sado-Kai, so your team can experience a mindful, beautifully paced ritual that has shaped Japanese hospitality for centuries.

 This is not a performance you “watch and forget.”
 It is a grounding cultural experience that helps people breathe, focus and connect.
-Ideal for corporate offsites, leadership retreats, employee engagement days, MICE conferences, CSR initiatives and intercultural programs.
+Ideal for corporate offsites, leadership retreats, employee engagement days, MICE conferences, CSR initiatives, Schools, Universities and intercultural programs.

 What your team experiences